 Drainage is way more important than the material you choose.
 Most planters from nurseries and garden stores will have small holes drilled into the bottom for excess water to empty out.
-There are often one or several; the quantity doesn’t necessarily matter, as long as the pot drains well when the plant gets watered.
+There are often one or several; the quantity doesn’t necessarily matter as long as the pot drains well when the plant gets watered.

 Found a pot you’re keen on that doesn’t have a drainage hole?
 Drill one yourself!
 Use an everyday drill bit for plastic and metal pots, a masonry bit for unglazed ceramic, and a tile or glass drill for glazed ceramic.
 But be careful! an excessive amount of pressure could crack a pot, so be sure to use the right precautions.

-When choosing a pot for transplanting, try to not go up over one size.
+When choosing a pot for transplanting, try not to go up over one size.
 Your new pot should only be 2-3″ wider than the old pot your Monstera is in.
 The larger the plant, the larger this difference in size may be.
-Try to not go much larger than one size up, though.
+Try not to go much larger than one size up, though.